-- Have frequent health snacks like fruit and cut up and cleaned vegetables – helps to cope with your increased appetite.
+- Having frequent healthy snacks like fruit and cut-up and cleaned vegetables – helps to cope with your increased appetite.

 - Try to drink at least 8 glasses of water a day – helps prevent dizziness.